 It’s October, your favorite month!
+[UPDATE: No, it’s not.
+I’ll update this eventually.]
 To get you into the Halloween spirit, not that you need it, here’s a nasty little story from my first collection, Gleefully Macabre Tales.

 WARNING: Contains salty language.

 WARNING: Contains outdated Paris Hilton and Jessica Simpson references, which I suppose I could have updated but I didn’t want to compromise the integrity of my original creative vision.

 I don’t get how the whole “razor blades in apples” thing is supposed to work.
 I think it’s an urban legend.
 How could you get a razor blade in there without leaving a big gash in the side of the apple?
 I mean, yeah, kids are morons, but they’re going to notice an inch-long cut in the side of their apple.
 I guess you could come in from the bottom, but using that technique I don’t see how you could wedge the blade in far enough that somebody would actually bite into it.

 And there’s really no set biting pattern for an apple, so unless you lucked into a direct hit the best you could hope for is a little nick on the lips–barely even worth the trouble.
 Most importantly, kids are going to remember the cheap bastards who handed out apples instead of candy (granted, an apple costs more than a Fun-Size candy bar, but that’s not the way they see it) and they’ll bring the police right to your front door.

 It just wouldn’t work.

 That’s why I used arsenic, injected with a hypodermic needle into name-brand chocolates.
 Even if parents checked the candy, they were unlikely to notice the holes, and the little cretins were sure to just pop those things into their greedy mouths whole.
 Dead kids.
 A Halloween present to myself.